• ESAGHOD 2025

 Jenna N. Laquerre, B.S., R.T.(R), RDMS (AB, OB/GYN, PS, BR), RVT

 Jenna N. Laquerre is a professor of sonography and radiography at Palm Beach State College and a graduate student at the University of North Florida.
 She is an alumna of Palm Beach State College in sonography and radiography and has a bachelor’s in health science from Seminole State College.
 Jenna is a member of the Lambda Nu National Honor Society for Radiologic and Imaging Sciences, the American Society of Radiologic Technologists and the Society of Diagnostic Medical Sonography.
-She is a manuscript peer reviewer for Radiologic Technology, a published author, an educational speaker, and she has clinical experience from national institutions including Nemours Children’s Hospital and AdventHealth.
+She is a manuscript peer reviewer for Radiologic Technology, a published author, an educational speaker, and she has clinical experience from national institutions, including Nemours Children’s Hospital and AdventHealth.
 Jenna recently authored Lange Review: The Fundamentals of Pediatric Sonography: A Registry Review and Protocol Guide.

 Course